 - The Wise account review (formerly Borderless) for both personal and business

-- Multi-currency account lets their users hold, manage, and convert between 50+ currencies as well as get local bank details in 10 currencies
+- Multi-currency account lets their users hold, manage, and convert between over 40 currencies as well as get local bank details in 10 currencies

 - Business account offers bulk payments and integration with various financial software

 - Also can get a Wise Visa or Mastercard (review)